Efficient Monitoring of Timed Properties: Monitoring in a Timed Setting

 \section{Monitoring in a Timed Setting}

 In this section, we describe monitoring and show how it applies in the timed setting.
-We first, briefly, introduce monitoring in the untimed case and then extend it to the timed case.
+To this end, we first, and briefly, introduce monitoring in the untimed case and then extend it to the timed case, following the approach of Bauer~et al.~\cite{bauer2006monitoring}.

 Traditionally in \ac{rv}, properties are specified using a temporal logic such as \ac{ltl} and a monitor is constructed from those properties.
 A monitor is a kind of program that takes a finite word as an input and returns a \emph{verdict} depending on the relationship between the input and the property from which the monitor is constructed.
 Verdicts are usually of the form \emph{accept} ($\top$), \emph{reject} ($\bot$), or \emph{unknown} ($\unknown$), although larger verdict domains exist to provide more information.